Mimeo/SendWithUs.Client/README.md

 #### A More Realistic Example

-The data passed to `SendRequest` can be any CLR object, as long as it serializes as a JSON object.
+The value of `SendRequest.Data` can be any CLR object, as long as it serializes as a JSON object.

 ```csharp
 using SendWithUs.Client;